PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * When Web Site [vmi.lt](https://www.vmi.lt/evmi/en/misija-vizija-ir-vertyb%C4%97s) provide foreign language menu is great.
 Yet, not all actual information is shown in this foreign language.
 Plausible another problem when these foreign people could mistake the approved site by somebody with an other artificial site.
 There is problematic to find out more information about "vmi.lt" and existence of STI (lt.
 VMI) in here [vmi.lt](https://www.vmi.lt/evmi/en/teisin%C4%97-informacija).
 There is something who could provide proof of VMI.lt being non-phishing site [lrs.lt](https://e-seimas.lrs.lt/portal/legalAct/lt/TAD/TAIS.226992/asr).
 Second place to look at if you knowing lithuanian [lrv.lt](https://lrv.lt/lt/ministerijos-ir-istaigos/).
+* Take sample from other institution document [e-tar.lt](https://www.e-tar.lt/portal/lt/legalAct/ef108e70e9de11e6bf03a1097d29892a).
+This one does not provide actual information about internet site name.
+There is provided information about how this e-mail should be made off.
+By knowing real email schema there are plausible to conduct a phishing attack.
 ```

 ```